 - After surgery, you will be taken directly to the intensive care unit (ICU) for recovery.
 Within four to five hours, our goal is to have your breathing tube out and have you breathing on your own again.

 - You will remain in the ICU overnight while we monitor your heart function and other vital signs.

 - Over the next few days, your level of care will decrease to intermediate and then general care.
 Most patients are able to leave the hospital four to five days after surgery.

 Recovery at Home

-You will return to the cardiac surgery clinic for 1-2 follow up appointments.
+- You will return to the cardiac surgery clinic for one or two follow-up appointments.
 If you are healing well and your valve is functioning properly, no further surgical follow up is needed.
 You will then continue your heart care with your regular heart doctor.